zeraton-de/cockpit-docs/guide/basics/configuration.md

 **Default:** `md5(__DIR__)`

 ::: warning
-Changing this will leed to locking out all currently logged in users which can potentially result in data loss.
+Changing this will lead to locking out all currently logged in users which can potentially result in data loss.
 :::

 ### session.init (`bool`)